rodumani/CS374/dp7/dp7.md

 > Task includes research about how to manage files, but there is no questions about it.

+It was quite difficult to prepare task specific questions because every use might behaved differently.
+So, without making questions in advance, we wanted to get a deeper understanding of the user's actions and our task progression by asking directly when the user did something unique.

 > Will your team use think aloud strategy?

 We recorded sound but it was not for think aloud strategy but for understanding context of recorded screen.
 So we didn't use it.